nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 1. Objective C exceptions will be enabled automatically.
 1. URI Scheme will be added into .plist automatically.

-#### iOS + Unity 4.6

 Branch requires ARC, and we don’t intend to add `if` checks throughout the SDK to try to support pre-ARC.
-However, you can add flags to the project to compile the Branch files with ARC, which should work fine for you.
+However, for **Unity 4.6** you can add flags to the project to compile the Branch files with ARC, which should work fine for you.
 Simply add `-fobjc-arc` to all Branch files.
 {% endprotip %}

 {% caution title="For Android projects" %}